Sazzzel/Blogggel/README.md

 pip3 freeze --local > requirements.txt
 ```

-10. Create a Procfile
+2. Create a Procfile
    - Create a new file named Procfile in the root directory of your project.
    - **Note: This file has no file extension, and the P must be capitalized.**

-- Add the following line to your Procfile to define the application process:
+3. Add the following line to your Procfile to define the application process:
-  - Make sure to change **proj_name.wsgi** to the project name you set in step 3
+  - Make sure to change **proj_name.wsgi** to the project name you set above in **step 3**
 ```
 web: gunicorn proj_name.wsgi
 ```
-11. Add Deployed App to ALLOWED_HOSTS
+4. Add Deployed App to ALLOWED_HOSTS
    - In settings.py, add your Heroku app URL (or the deployed website URL) to the ALLOWED_HOSTS list.
 Do not include https:// or a trailing /.
 For example:
 ```
 ALLOWED_HOSTS = ['yourprojecturl-7fbns8df.herokuapp.com']
 ```